sethbrasile/personal-blog/content/hire.md

 Do you need help automating processes for your eCommerce venture?
 I do that.
 I can find you the simplest way to remove human labor from your processes.

+For instance, I recently built an eCommerce client a desktop application that scans manufacturer sites given a list of product IDs and turns that into a shopify import.

 ### Systems Automation

 Do you need help automating processes in your business, in general?
 I do that too.
 Please get in contact with me!

+### My CV

+You can find my CV [here](/cv)

 ___